| As its name

 though the jeep it actually ended up on had never been a

-Tim Tearle's Sahara was not rebuilt
+Tim Tearle's Sahara was never rebuilt

 and provides a good example of some other

 original Sahara detail.
-In the photos below
+In the photos below the

 brackets welded to the side of the main chassis rail (below